Pence tells Central American leaders: End the exodus, respect U.S. borders

 Pence's visit comes as the Trump administration has taken drastic steps in recent weeks to curb the flow of illegal immigration from Central America, including the implementation of a "zero tolerance" policy of charging everyone who attempts to cross the U.S.-Mexico border illegally.

-That policy, however, led to thousands of migrant children, some under a year old, being split from their parents or legal guardians and housed in detention centers.
-Earlier this month, Trump signed an executive order reversing his administration's policy of separating children from their parents at the border and allowing families to instead be detained together.
+That policy, however, led to thousands of migrant children, some under a year old, being separated from their parents or legal guardians at the border and housed in detention centers.
+Trump signed an executive order this month reversing the policy, allowing families to be detained together instead.
 But it didn't stop the detention of children.

 "I want to reiterate my governments resolve to overcome the issue with the separated families at the border.
 (We’re) working with U.S. authorities for a quick solution," said Ceren, of El Salvador.
 "It is vital for their psychological health to reunite them with heir parents."